 You should change the caching policy on endpoints to cache 0 recent passwords instead of the default which is 10.
 This can be defined in Windows Settings > Local Policy > Security Options > Interactive Logon.

-Cynet 360 is a holistic security solution that can help with three important aspects of unauthorized access—network security, endpoint security and behavioral analytics.
+InFORM XDR provides a holistic security solution that can help with three important aspects of unauthorized access—network security, endpoint security and behavioural analytics.

 1. Endpoint Protection and EDR

 Unauthorized access to endpoints is a common cause of data breaches.
-Cynet EDR continuously monitors endpoints, so defenders can detect the active malicious presence and make swift and precise decisions on its impact and scope.
+InFORM XDR continuously monitors endpoints, so defenders can detect the active malicious presence and make swift and precise decisions on its impact and scope.

 2. User and Event Behavioral Analytics

-Behavioral analytics can help detect anomalous activity on IT systems or user accounts.
-Cynet User Behavior Analysis monitors and profiles user activity continuously, to establish a legitimate behavioral baseline and detect anomalous activity that suggests compromise of user accounts.
+Behavioural analytics can help detect anomalous activity on IT systems or user accounts.
+InFORM XDR User Behavior Analysis monitors and profiles user activity continuously, to establish a legitimate behavioural baseline and detect anomalous activity that suggests a compromise of user accounts.